Language-learning app Duolingo files for U.S. IPO, reveals revenue surge

-June 28 (Reuters) - Language-learning app Duolingo Inc on Monday filed for a U.S. initial public offering and revealed that its revenue more than doubled in the first quarter this year.
+(Reuters) -Language-learning app Duolingo Inc on Monday filed for a U.S. initial public offering and revealed that its revenue more than doubled in the first quarter this year.

 The company was last valued at $2.4 billion after a $35 million funding from Durable Capital Partners and General Atlantic in November.